mi-g/express-ads-demo/README.md

 | `pageTitle` | the HTML title for the page |
 | `nav` | a object describing the primary menu.
 See `/controllers/nav.json` for the structure |

-If you set `inline` as a content to be included, you can also use those parameters to create simple content:
+If you set `inline` as a content to be included, you can also use those parameters to create very simple content:

 | Parameter | Description |
 | --------- | ----------- |